Universal-Team/db/docs/_ds/nds-bootstrap.md

   <ul dir="auto">

-  <li>In <em>Shantae: Risky''s Revenge</em>, only the first fight is playable.
-The
+  <li>In <em>Shantae: Risky''s Revenge</em> (when played in B4DS mode), only the first
-  game cannot go further than that, and music is disabled, both due to memory limitations.</li>
+  fight is playable.
+The game cannot go further than that, and music is disabled, both due to memory limitations.</li>

   </ul>'
 updated: '2022-02-15T01:23:51Z'